Men’s NIght Golf – July 10th

 Special Event Winners:

-Hole #1 – Closest to the Pin, North of 17 Pizza – Eben Leadbetter
+Hole #1 – Closest to the Pin, North of 17 Pizza – Anders Dereski

-Hole #2 – Closest to the Pin, $30 Cash Northern Lights Ford – Paul Bernath
+Hole #2 – Closest to the Pin, $30 Cash Northern Lights Ford – Eben Leadbetter

-Hole #3 – Closest to the Pin, $30 Cash Stretch Lumber – Bronson Keough
+Hole #3 – Closest to the Pin, $30 Cash Stretch Lumber – Billy McGie

-Hole #4 – Closest to the Pin, $30 Cash Whitefish Lodge – Jeff Amos
+Hole #4 – Closest to the Pin, $30 Cash Whitefish Lodge – Mike Hogan (Eagle)

-Hole # 5 – Closest to the Pin, $60 Forest & Land Control – Jeff Amos
+Hole # 5 – Closest to the Pin, $60 Forest & Land Control – Paul Bernath

-Hole #6 – Closest to the Pin, $30 Voucher AJ’s Pizza – Jamie Boylan
+Hole #6 – Closest to the Pin, $30 Voucher AJ’s Pizza – Dean Willand

 Hole #7 – Closest to the Pin, $30 Cash Mission Motors – Dylan Buckell

-Hole #8 – Closest to the Pin, $30 Cash Trans Canada Chrysler – Mike McCoy
+Hole #8 – Closest to the Pin, $30 Cash Trans Canada Chrysler – Karl

-Hole #9 – Closest to the Pin, $30 Cash Wawa Motor Inn – Dylan Buckell
+Hole #9 – Closest to the Pin, $30 Cash Wawa Motor Inn – Max Simon

-Hole #5 Senior 65+ Longest Drive, $25 Cash MGC Board – Miks Belanger
+Hole #5 Senior 65+ Longest Drive, $25 Cash MGC Board – Paul Bernath

 Hole #8 Men’s Longest Drive, $25 Gift Certificate Canadian Tire Wawa – Dylan Buckell